dannyshmueli/glTF-explorer/README.md

 ## Features

-- **Drag & Drop Loading**: Easily load glTF and GLB files with drag-and-drop functionality
-- **Example Model**: Try the included RobotExpressive model with 14 different animations
+- **Model Loading**: Drag and drop glTF (.gltf or .glb) files to load them into the viewer
-- **Animation Controls**: View, play, and control all animations in your model
+- **Animation Playback**: Play, pause, and adjust the speed of animations
-- **Animation Speed Control**: Adjust playback speed from 0.0x to 2.0x
-- **Export Functionality**: Export THREE.AnimationAction data for use in your games
-- **Dark Theme UI**: Modern dark interface that complements 3D content
-- **Responsive Layout**: Works well on different screen sizes
+- **Facial Expressions**: Control morph targets/blend shapes for models that support them
-- **Transform Controls**: Adjust position, rotation, and scale of your models
+- **Model Transformation**: Adjust position, rotation, and scale of the model
-- **Scene Settings**: Customize the viewing environment with grid, axes, and background options
+- **Scene Settings**: Toggle grid and axes visibility, change background color
+- **Dark Theme UI**: Sleek dark-themed interface for better visualization

 ## Use Cases